eonist/eonist.github.io/_posts/2022-11-24-the-art-of-automating-qa.md

 - Forces business to define a testing plan
 - It's fun to make robots that work for you around the clock for free
 - Automated tests are always available (Remote testing-teams cost $$$ and take time to return failure info, and the info is many times hard to reproduce, flakey)
+- You can run automated tests in random order with random mock data with random setup configs.
+On a scale and in way less time that no amount of humans could ever cover.

 **Cons:**
 - Initial setup is takes time and effort